sekaiproject/ponscripter-fork/README.ponscripter.txt

 Text appearance is controlled with inline tag blocks.
 A tag block is delimited by ~tildes~, and contains any number of tags, which may optionally be separated with spaces.
+Use ~~ to insert a literal tilde.

 Where a tag block appears in display text, its effects last until the end of the current screen; to apply a style to multiple screens, use h_fontstyle (see below).
 Tag blocks can also be embedded to style text buttons, menu items, etc., in which case they last to the end of the string in which they appear.
+(Only font style tags are valid in such cases.)

 The following tags are recognised (N represents an arbitrary decimal integer):